ReactorKit/ReactorKit/README.md

 ### Service Provider

 Single ViewModel can communicate with many Services. *ServiceProvider* provides the references of Services to ViewModel.
 ServiceProvider is created once and passed to the first ViewModel.
-ViewModel should pass its ViewModel reference to child ViewModel.
+ViewModel should pass its reference of ServiceProvider to child ViewModel.

 ```swift
 let serviceProvider = ServiceProvider()